 You cannot claim council tax reduction if you/your partner have combined savings of £6,000 or more.

 - If you claim income-based jobseeker’s allowance, income based employment support allowance or income support from the Department of Works and Pension you can claim housing benefit at the same time.

-- If you already get income-based jobseeker’s allowance, income based employment support allowance or income support and you now have to pay rent or if you are not claiming income-based jobseeker’s allowance, income based employment support allowance or income support you should complete an online claim form for housing benefit and council tax support.
+- If you already get income-based jobseeker’s allowance, income based employment support allowance or income support and you now have to pay rent or if you are not claiming income-based jobseeker’s allowance, income based employment support allowance or income support you should complete an online claim form for housing benefit and council tax reduction.